jcubic/lips/docs/docs/lips/extension.md

 ```

 ### Hygienic macros
-LIPS define hygienic macros in form of standard `syntax-rules` expression.
-Note that there are know
+LIPS defines hygienic macros in the form of standard `syntax-rules` expressions.
+Note that there are
-bugs in `syntax-rules` see [issue #43 on GitHub](https://github.com/jcubic/lips/issues/43) and [unit
+know bugs in `syntax-rules` see [issue #43 on GitHub](https://github.com/jcubic/lips/issues/43) and
-tests](https://github.com/jcubic/lips/blob/devel/tests/syntax.scm) that have tests marked as
+[unit tests](https://github.com/jcubic/lips/blob/devel/tests/syntax.scm) that have tests marked as
 failing.

 If you find a case of failing macro, don't hessitate to create an issue.
 You can also check if your